MartinPetkov/GCTF2021BeginnersQuestWriteups/10-hw-spycam/README.md

 -rw-r--r-- chief/chief 25287005 2021-08-23 04:52 7.csv
 ```

-Let's look at the files and see what we're dealing with.

 On the surface we have precious few clues to go on.
 The story suggests we're connected to a live feed from a CCTV system, but all we have is some CSV files.
 Let's examine one at random:

 ```